 For Muchnik-Benali, Gazala’s film also brought closer to home an issue that can often feel distant living in the Midwest.
 “It’s easy to fall into the trap of, oh, this is something that’s happening far away.
 And Palestine is far away and it’s not an issue that is relevant to us in America,” she said.
 “And I think Mona’s work challenges viewers to question that, and to draw connections between where we are and what is happening in Palestine.”

-Gazala’s film will screen as part of “,” curated by Muchnik-Benali and taking place at the Wexner Center on Wednesday, Sept.
+Gazala’s film will screen as part of “the eye has no iris,” curated by Muchnik-Benali and taking place at the Wexner Center on Wednesday, Sept.
 6. The program features shorts from seven Palestinian filmmakers, including Gazala, Zaina Bseiso (When Light Is Displaced), Razan AlSalah (Canada Park), Nada El-Omari (from where to where), Jumana Manna (A Sketch of Manners), Rosalind Nashashibi (Dahiet al Bareed) and Basma Alsharif (Deep Sleep).

 The evening will also feature a reading from poet Sara Abou Rashed, who appeared as part of “Text Me When You Get Home” and whose work has evolved from exploring the idea of wanting to be part of a community to more deeply interrogating her place within it.
-“Now that I am here and do see myself as part of this country, I’m asking, what is my responsibility?” .
+“Now that I am here and do see myself as part of this country, I’m asking, what is my responsibility?”
+Rashed said in early June.
 “How do I work in this society?
 How do I reach my potential?”

 Muchnik-Benali said the seven shorts are linked in part by “a dreamlike quality,” as well as an approach that draws a line between the past and the present.
 “I had this 'a-ha' moment watching some of the films, such as Canada Park by Razan AlSalah, where I was like, I think dreaming, or ideas of astral projection, are these ways to weave connective tissue between ancestors and the present, but then also are ways to completely ignore borders,” she said.
 “Canada Park used Google Maps to enter into territory a Palestinian person might not legally be allowed to enter by the Israeli state.
 And through this use of Google Maps, through this dreaming, you can evade these borders, you can trick them and slide by.”